raspberrypilearning/fruit-salad/en/step_1.md

 ## Introduction
-In this project you'll create an app that you can use to design your own fruit salad.
-Preparing food and creating art are great ways to relax, the Fruit salad app lets you make food art!
+In this project you'll create an app for family and friends to design their own fruit salad.
+Preparing food and creating art are great ways to relax - the Fruit salad app lets you make food art!

 ### What you will make